Trial of Oscar Pistorius: Prosecution case

-Chief prosecutor Gerrie Nel claimed the killing was premeditated and that Pistorius shot Steenkamp deliberately after they had an argument.
-At the trial he said "You fired four shots through the door whilst knowing that she was standing behind the door".
-At the trial, pathologist Gert Saayman said Steenkamp was shot in the head, pelvis and arm with "black talon" ammunition.
-He said these particular bullets open up into a petal-like shape on impact and were "designed to cause maximum damage".
+Chief prosecutor Gerrie Nel claimed the killing was premeditated, and that Pistorius shot Steenkamp deliberately after they had an argument.
+At the trial, he said: "You fired four shots through the door whilst knowing that she was standing behind the door."
+At the trial, pathologist Gert Saayman said Steenkamp was shot in the head, pelvis, and arm with Black Talon hollow-point bullets, which open up into a petal-like shape on impact, and were "designed to cause maximum damage".

 Nel said the killing was premeditated based on contested testimony by those who lived nearby that they heard an argument and a woman screaming prior to shots being fired.
 The defence argued that the screaming all came from Pistorius.
 Whether what the witnesses heard were gun shots or the whacks of his cricket bat breaking down the door afterwards was also contested.
-Concerned about the claim of premeditation, the presiding magistrate asked Nel why Pistorius hadn't staged a break-in to make his story look more believable.
-Nel replied: "He planned it that night when she (Steenkamp) locked herself in (the toilet)".
+Concerned about the claim of premeditation, the presiding magistrate asked Nel why Pistorius had not staged a break-in to make his story look more believable.
+Nel replied: "He planned it that night when she (Steenkamp) locked herself in (the toilet)."

 In his closing arguments, Nel claimed that Pistorius concocted a "snowball of lies", demanding that Pistorius face consequences for his actions.